jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W2.md

 ### Shutter Speed

 - Start at **1/60s**.
-You may adjust to **1/125s** if needed
+You may raise it slighthly if needed
-- Shutter speed in this assignment is used primarily to: fine-tune overall exposure, and avoid motion blur while keeping movement natural
+- Shutter speed in this assignment is used primarily to fine-tune overall exposure, and avoid motion blur while keeping movement natural
 - Because the subject is mostly still, extreme shutter speeds are not required.
 - **Recommendation:** Keep the **same shutter speed across all cameras** to make multi-camera exposure easier to manage.